awsdocs/amazon-elasticache-docs/doc_source/redis/nodes-select-size.md

   Write heavy applications can require significantly more available memory, memory not used by data, when taking snapshots or failing over\.
 Whenever the `BGSAVE` process is performed, you must have sufficient memory that is unused by data to accommodate all the writes that transpire during the `BGSAVE` process\.
 Examples are when taking a snapshot, when syncing a primary cluster with a replica in a cluster, and when enabling the append\-only file \(AOF\) feature\.
-Another is when promoting a replica to primary \(if you have Multi\-AZ with auto failover enabled\)\.
+Another is when promoting a replica to primary \(if you have Multi\-AZ enabled\)\.
 The worst case is when all of your data is rewritten during the process\.
 In this case, you need a node instance size with twice as much memory as needed for data alone\.